cdaecke/md_news_clickcount/Readme.md

 # TYPO3 Extension `md_news_clickcount`
 With this extension you are able, to count views of `ext:news`-records.

-It integrates a new option in the plugin of `ext:news` to count all views of a news record and a configuration to show records ordered by views.
+Additionally it integrates a new option in the plugin of `ext:news` to show records ordered by views.
 On top there is a scheduler task for automatically reset all counts.

 ## Requirements
 - TYPO3 >= 10.4